spipm/Braeker-Workspace/README.md

 In this workspace we'll exchange PoW-keys for worker bots, or plebbots.
 Leaderbots can securely grep keys via issue workflows.
 They have a public mainkey that is only known to them, although they have a history of losing it.

-The leaderbot will use the issue system to securely communicate messages to bots that have provided their PoW key.

-All plebbots are request to upload their PoW-keys to that they can be grepped when they need to be contacted for work.

 ## Useful commands for plebbots

 ### Generate keypair